 Combined Heat and Power

-In conventional electricity generation, we typically lose 60% of input energy as waste heat.
-Combined Heat and Power (CHP) systems channel this extra heat to generate heat and electricity in a single process.
+In conventional thermal electricity generation, we typically lose 60% of the energy input as waste heat.
+Combined Heat and Power (CHP) systems make use of this valuable heatenergy to generate useful heat and electricity in a single process.
 CHP plant efficiency is usually 20% to 25% higher than heat-only boilers and conventional power stations combined.
 Also, these plants are physically closer to the users of their generated heat and electricity, for example at hotels or factories.

 CO₂ emissions intensity of electricity